Advertisers get ready for IPL slugfest

 “The exclusivity of the partnership is that we are on-ground and on-stadium.
 Tata Nexon will be displayed across all nine venues.
 In addition to that, there will be the Nexon Super Striker of the Match award for every match,” he adds.

 Brands clearly favour on-ground sponsorships for better visibility.
-According to GroupM’s report Sporting Nation In the Making, on-ground sponsorship in cricket crossed the magic $100 million mark for the first time last year, closing 2017 at `669 crore ($101 million) from Rs563 crore ($83 million) in 2016.
+According to GroupM’s report Sporting Nation In the Making, on-ground sponsorship in cricket crossed the magic $100 million mark for the first time last year, closing 2017 at Rs 669 crore ($101 million) from Rs 563 crore ($83 million) in 2016.

 The present and the future